High-precision ground state parameters of the two-dimensional spin-1/2 Heisenberg model on the square lattice: Finite-Size results

 The results for $L \le 30$ represent averages over simulations at $\beta/L=32$ and $64$.
 The averaging is validated by the fact that the results agree to within statistical errors as well as the behaviors of the excitation probabilities graphed in Fig.~\ref{p0_beta}.
 There is good statistical agreement between most of the data at the two $\beta$ values also for the larger systems, with the exception of staggered susceptibility $\chi_s$, which will be further discussed below.
 The good agreement for all other quantities serves as a validation of the $\beta/L=64$ data being fully converged within the error bars.

 In the case of $\chi_s$, results at $\beta/L=32$ and $64$ agree within statistical errors only for $L \le 60$.
 For larger systems the differences are still minor, e.g., for the largest system (and deviation) $L=96$ the $\beta/L=64$ value is about $2\%$ larger.
 Given this small difference, the asymptotically expected exponential convergence with $\beta$, and the size dependence of the ground state probabilities in Fig.~\ref{p0_beta}, the $\beta/L=64$ values should be fully converged within statistical errors for all $L<80$.
-Limited results (with somewhat lower statistical precision) at $\beta/L=128$ for $L=80,88$, and $96$ also confirm close convergence, with the remaining finite-$T$ deviation for $L=96$ estimated to be at most 1-2 standard deviations and insignificant for $L=80$ and $88$.
+Limited results (with somewhat lower statistical precision) at $\beta/L=128$ for $L=80,88$, and $96$ also confirm close convergence.
+For $L=96$, $\chi_s=0.0045216(13)$, which agrees within the statistical errors with the value in Table \ref{ltable}.
+The remaining finite-$T$ deviations in Table \ref{ltable} should therefore be at most a few error bars for $L=96$ and insignificant for the smaller sizes.

 For $L=6$, the ground state energy to nine significant digits is $e_0=0.678872150$ from Lanczos exact diagonalization and the staggered magnetization squared is $m_s^2=0.209837151$.
 The corresponding results in Table \ref{ltable} are statistically fully consistent with these values, thus demonstrating the unbiased nature of the SSE method.
 For $L=10$, a very precise SSE result was recently obtained, $e_0=-0.67155267(5)$ \cite{chen24}, where the relative error as small as $10^{-7}$ was needed in order to test an even more precise variational NN results; $e_0=-0.67155260(3)$.
 These results also agree perfectly with the $L=10$ energy in Table \ref{ltable}, where the statistical error is even smaller.